csiro-data-school/python/_episodes/05-lists.md

 *   A **list** can store many values in a single structure.
     *   Contained within square brackets `[...]`.
     *   Values separated by commas `,`.
-*   Use `len` to find out how many values are in a list.
+*   Use the built-in function `len` to find out how many values are in a list.

 ~~~
 weights = [173, 175, 277, 275, 176]